Farm to Table

 The funds from the “Agricultural State of Mind” project helped the Boys & Girls Club ensure the unprecedented conditions of this summer did not stifle our childrens’ abilities to understand and appreciate the rural area in which we live.

 Although this year may have had fewer in-person guided tours, the program did not lack in activity nor opportunity, and for that we are truly grateful.

-Below are some pictures of the children enjoying the field trips!
 Thank you again for the ability to provide these additional educational opportunities to the kids of our community!